TobseF/kochamer/README.md

 4. Generate a release title based on the current date.
 5. Insert the new changelog entry into the existing `CHANGELOG.md`.
 6. Delete all merged changelog files.

+## Installation
+Just configure the scripts vals on top.
+To run it as Kotlin Script you can change the file extions to `.kts` and add the missing `main()` call.
+Alternatively download the latest script [release](https://github.com/TobseF/kochamer/releases).

 ## Example
 Consider three files in the folder `\changelog` and our existing `CHANGELOG.md` in the main dir: